yenhsun1223/NCTU-Compiler/README.md

 + HW1 contains only the lex scanner
 + HW2 has the lex scanner and the parser by yacc
 + HW3 is extended from HW2, a symbol table and the ability to find semantic error is added.
-+ HW4 is the complete work, compiles the code and generated java bytecode
++ HW4 is the complete work, compiles the code and generates java bytecode

 ### Ability